-The world of learning was already experiencing major landscape shifts by going digital and the global pandemic of Covid-19 only made it switch into full gear.
-Most institutions, organizations, agencies, and freelancing teachers/trainers are now shifting to leveraging e-learning out of necessity which, given its great advantages, isn’t that bad a change.
+The world of learning was already experiencing major landscape shifts by going digital and the global pandemic of COVID-19 only made it switch into full gear.
+Most institutions, organizations, agencies, and freelancing online trainers are now shifting to leverage e-learning out of necessity which, given its great advantages, isn’t that bad a change.

 Now more than ever before, you need to be up to speed with all its developments to ride the technology wave, as opposed to being swamped by it.

-Not to forget, the internet has transformed how students consume information which is why trainers and teachers are focussing more and more on ‘upskilling’ to keep learners engaged in a world of information overload.
+Not to forget, the internet has transformed how students consume information which is why online trainers are on the rise.

 1. Video Editing